 Arrival and meeting the team

-Liam came over from the Republic or Ireland, Dublin area to get a 4 Day Training Start Up Extra package.
-After meeting Daryl, Jo, Ricky and Rob and having an introductory chat with Daryl it was time to start the training.
+Liam came over from the Republic of Ireland, Dublin, to get a 4 Day Training Start Up Extra package.
+After meeting Daryl, Jo, Ricky and Rob and having an introductory chat with Daryl, it was time to start the training.